Sugarcunt’s Dom Lessons

 A sadist might be amused by hitting someone hard, but some of us don’t want that most of the time!

 After establishing the pain scale with me, my friend gave me a beautiful, rhythmic, hypnotic rapid paddling, keeping her swings between 4-6 on my scale with the rare 7 for surprise ouch.
 It totally lulled and soothed me, and served as tangible evidence there absolutely was valid space in kink even for impact that isn’t particularly painful.
-It was a panacea for the soul and I love showing others, but trying to find doms who understand nuance like that can be challenging.
-By the end of that spanking, I was so centered and also deeply aroused.
-So if you’re struggling to conceive how a non-painful spanking would be fun, just think that for some of us, it’s like foreplay.
+It was a panacea for the soul and I love showing others, but trying to find doms who understand nuance like that can be challenging sometimes if you don’t communicate about it enough.
+By the end of that spanking, I was centered and deeply aroused.
+So, if you’re struggling to conceive how a non-painful spanking would be fun, just think that for some of us, it’s like foreplay.

 - Learn about how the brain works.
 You needn’t have a deep interest in psychology to find comprehensive books on the topic anymore.
 The hypno community may be one of the few I can think of off the top of my head that really obviously utilizes psychology a lot, and I’m still new to it.